sdc4-rice/will-proxy/README.md

 The style of `images-modal` may conflict with the style of `PeopleAlsoViewed`.

 This can be partially (but not fully) mitigated by requiring the bundle of `images-modal` after the bundle of `PeopleAlsoViewed` in `index.html`, which I have done.

+## Deplyed link

+The proxy is currently deployed at http://ec2-54-175-82-182.compute-1.amazonaws.com:8000

+The only module you will see when you go to it is `bid-buy` unless you are running the other three modules locally.